srerun/prometheus-alerts/content/runbooks/nats-exporter/_index.md

 ## Runbook for NATS Alerts

+Below is the updated runbook with links to the relevant runbook pages for each alert:

+---

 ### **1. NatsHighConnectionCount**
 - **Meaning**: The number of NATS connections exceeds 100 for more than 3 minutes.
 - **Impact**: Could indicate resource exhaustion or potential misuse of the system.